kayycon/ECG-BLE/README.md

 * Implement functionality to make two measurements after pressing `BUTTON1`:
   1. Read temperature with your MPR9808 sensor (in degrees Celsius).
   1. Calculate the average heart rate (40-200 BPM) using 25-30 seconds of an ECG signal (ranging from -500--500 mV) from the function generator
+* Pressing `BUTTON1` during the measurements should post an error and go to the `ERROR` state.
 * Blink `LED2` at the average heart rate after the measurements are complete.
 * Have Bluetooth notifications after the measurements are complete and data have been processed, using the BLE services and characteristics described below.
   * Configure the **DIS (Device Information Service)** to report the device model as your Team Name (come up with something fun).